Sichii/Chaos-Server/docs/articles/Components.md

 There are 2 kinds of components: [IComponent](<xref:Chaos.Scripting.Components.Abstractions.IComponent>) and [IConditionalComponent](<xref:Chaos.Scripting.Components.Abstractions.IConditionalComponent>).

-`IComponent` is used to execute a piece of logic when nothing depends on it's execution.
+`IComponent` is used to execute a piece of logic when nothing depends on its execution.
 For example, animation or sound.
 There is no way for these actions to "fail", and thus nothing is going to depend on those components' execution.
 Most components will be of this type.